|Elliott Sound Products||Gyrator Based Active Filters|

 There's another version of a capacitance multiplier that uses two opamps, and although it has some advantages over the one shown here, it has some serious limitations as well.
 Much like the two opamp gyrator, it can require high opamp gain and may unexpectedly overload (distort) as a result.
 The circuit diagram is shown below.

 The gain of U2 is variable from zero (VR1 wiper at position 'a') up to a maximum of 10 (wiper at position 'b').
-With the values shown, the maximum gain is 10, so U2 may distort prematurely if the input voltage is greater than around 500mV at any frequency.
+With the values shown, the maximum gain is 10, so U2 may distort prematurely if the input voltage to U1's non-inverting input is greater than around 500mV at any frequency.
 Capacitance is determined by ...

 C = C1 × ( G + 1 ) where G is gain set by VR1 ...
 C = 1nF × ( 0 + 1 ) = 1nF with VR1 at position 'a', and ...
 C = 1nF × ( 10 + 1 ) = 11nF with VR1 at position 'b'